edenysd/socket-server-example/README.md

 ### For example

-In the server app you can change:
+In the server app you can setup:

 - The port.
 - The buffer size of the socket.
 - The log to the console instead of a file.
 - The log file path.

-In the client app you can change:
+In the client app you can setup:

 - The host.
 - The port.